ArduPilot/ardupilot_wiki/plane/source/docs/starting-up-and-calibrating-arduplane.rst

 If the vehicle has an :ref:`airspeed sensor <airspeed>` then the :ref:`pre-flight checks described here <calibrating-an-airspeed-sensor>` should be performed before each flight.

+.. warning:: Be sure that the pitot ports are lightly covered during boot and/or forced pre-flight calibrations to prevent wind from causing a mis-calibration.
+And be sure to remove that cover before flight!

 .. image:: ../images/preflight.jpg
     :target: ../_images/preflight.jpg
     :width: 250px